St Clements Wells in Wallyford

 Your property also receives an environmental impact rating based on its annual carbon dioxide emissions.
 It follows the same A to G scale as the energy efficiency rating.
 You'll see how your property compares to the average household and how much you could potentially reduce emissions.

-EPC ratings provide valuable insight into a property's energy efficiency.
-On an EPC, you'll find two charts showing rating bands from A to G – one for the current rating and one for the potential rating, which estimates how much the home's efficiency could improve with recommended upgrades.
+Energy Performance Certificate ratings provide valuable insight into a property's energy efficiency.
+On an EPC, you'll find two charts showing rating bands from A to G, one for the current rating and one for the potential rating, which estimates how much the home's efficiency could improve with recommended upgrades.

-These ratings are based on the government's Standard Assessment Procedure (SAP), which scores properties from 1 to 100 points.
+Energy Performance Certificate ratings are based on the government's Standard Assessment Procedure (SAP), which scores properties on a scale of 1 to 100.
 Here's what each band means:

 • A (92-100 SAP points): Most efficient, with very low energy costs